 All Applicants with development proposals in the ETOC will be required to attend a mandatory pre-design workshop with staff prior to Site Plan submittal for official review.
 Ensuring compatibility with adjacent properties in regard to both zoning designation and existing development will be the focus of the pre-application conference.
-In all cases, the best approach to respecting and designing for the existing context and optimizing compatibility with adjacent properties will be identified.
-Guiding principles will include specific focus on the following:
+In all cases, the best approach to respecting and designing for the existing context and optimizing compatibility with adjacent prior the existing principles will include specific focus on the following: